• Skip to main content

 3

-Place the poached shrimp in ice bath to cool down.
+Place the poached shrimp in the ice bath to cool down or simply onto a baking sheet.

 4